AML

 What is Network Analysis?

 Network analysis is the application of graph theory to model and examine relationships between entities in financial data.
 Each entity becomes a node: an account, an individual, a company, a device, or a transaction.
 Each relationship becomes an edge: a fund transfer, a shared address, a beneficial ownership link, a common phone number.
+Risk scores can then propagate through that graph, so a high-risk node raises the assessed risk of its connected neighbors even when those neighbors show no individually suspicious behavior.

 The value is in the structure that emerges, not in any single data point.
 A customer might have unremarkable transaction volumes in isolation.
 Place their accounts into a graph alongside 20 connected entities, and a hub-and-spoke pattern becomes visible: funds flowing in from dozens of sources, aggregating briefly, then exiting through a single channel.
 That structure is a textbook layering signature.